-Say a user mistypes a host name and DNS resolution fails, automatically sends an LLMNR request, and link-local servers of course will say that this mistyped host name is not known to them.
-An attacker with a rogue server (e.g. Responder: sudo responder -I tun0 -rdwv) can respond with yes and get the user’s machine to send his username & NetNTLM hash.
-With the hash, the attacker can either crack the hash or do SMB relay.
+Say a user mistypes a host name and DNS resolution fails, Windows will automatically send an LLMNR request, and link-local servers of course will say that this mistyped host name is not known to them.
+An attacker with a rogue server (e.g. Responder: sudo responder -I tun0 -rdwv) can respond with “yes, I know this domain name” and get the user’s machine to send the username & NetNTLM hash.
+With the hash, the attacker can either crack the hash (note that NetNTLM hashes cannot be used for pass-the-hash) or do SMB relay.

 Mitigations